-- (1) Individual evaluation of directors (excluding directors who are members of the Audit and Supervisory Committee and outside directors) is conducted by Representative Director and Chairman Yuji Ono and Representative Director and President Kenji Ebihara.
-The Governance Committee reviews the appropriateness of the level of remuneration amounts, including individual evaluation. - (2) Evaluation of the Representative Director and Chairman and, Representative Director and President is reported to the Governance Committee, which reviews the evaluation process and the views on evaluation to ensure objectivity and fairness.
+(1) Individual evaluation of directors (excluding directors who are members of the Audit and Supervisory Committee and outside directors) is discussed by Representative Director and Chairman Yuji Ono and Representative Director and President Kenji Ebihara according to evaluation criteria, and then determined by the Governance Committee.
+The committee is chaired by an outside director, the majority of its members are outside directors, and it is authorized by the Board of Directors.

+(2) Evaluation of the Representative Director and Chairman and, Representative Director and President is similarly submitted to and determined by the Governance Committee, which reviews the evaluation process and the views on evaluation to ensure objectivity and fairness and is authorized by the Board of Directors.